 Upon program completion, participants will receive:

-- ITA Certificate of Qualification with endorsements for one or more pieces of equipment
+- An ITA Certificate of Qualification, with additional endorsements for each of the following:

 - Air Brake